esteinig/nctc-tools/README.md

 ## Data Usage

-Please refer to data usage guidelines from [NCTC3000](http://www.sanger.ac.uk/resources/downloads/bacteria/nctc/)
+Please refer to data usage guidelines from [NCTC3000](http://www.sanger.ac.uk/resources/downloads/bacteria/nctc/):

->Permission of the principal investigator should be obtained before publishing analyses of the sequence/open reading frames/genes on a chromosome or genome scale.
+>This sequencing centre plans on publishing the completed and annotated sequences in a peer-reviewed journal as soon as possible.
+Permission of the principal investigator should be obtained before publishing analyses of the sequence/open reading frames/genes on a chromosome or genome scale.
+See our data sharing policy.

+Assemblies can be updated by users with task 'update':

+>**Please note**: these are pre-submission assemblies that should not be treated as final versions.
+Assemblies contain both chromosomal and plasmid contigs.

 ## Setup